claudiavmbrito/Soteria/README.md

 **Warning 1**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.

-**Warning 2**: This is repository is being updated accordingly to the last submission.
+**Warning 2**: This repository is being updated accordingly to SAC'23 accepted version.

 <!--
 ___